96boards/documentation/README.md

-**ATTENTION:** This documentation repository is currently under constructions, you may experience broken links and incomplete information.
-Please visit our [wiki](https://github.com/96boards/documentation/wiki) while we undergo these changes

 # 96Boards Documentation

 Welcome to the official documentation for 96Boards, this documentation is written by the 96Boards team at Linaro.
 In addition to the documentation files available in this repository,